Martin Guerre (musical): Newbury (2007)

 A revival of the musical at the Watermill Theatre near Newbury, England, ran in July 2007.
 There was a company of 12 actor/musicians, starring Andrew Bevis and directed by Craig Revel Horwood.
 Based largely on the London version that had premiered in November 1996, there were further lyrical changes, and "Live With Somebody You Love" from the touring version was inserted into the score.
-This production made one central change to the premise of the previous versions of the musical; Bertrande does not (appear to) know that the imposter is not her returning husband until the court scene in act 2.
+This production made additional changes to the premise of the previous versions of the musical; Bertrande does not (appear to) know that the imposter is not her returning husband until the court scene in Act 2.
 The character of Martin was made far more hostile in this version.
 This production also had more spoken dialogue, a conscious decision made by the composers, who reworked the show whilst they were in rehearsals for The Pirate Queen.

+Possible Revival (2024)

+Schönberg and Boublil revealed in an interview with The Age that Martin Guerre is being modified “very extensively” after the duo revisited the show during the COVID-19 lockdown, after producer Cameron Mackintosh returned the rights to the musical back to the pair.
+Lyricist Annabel Mutale Reed and librettist Paul Hodge are said to have joined them.
+Boublil said: “Maybe by giving us that new freedom, we also felt able to look into ourselves and find new possibilities.
+Claude-Michel has come up with some unexpected music that would not have been in Martin Guerre 15 years ago and I have come up with, I hope, some new psychology and new ideas.”